Supervisor/supervisor/docs/running.rst

    based on the options, which is a comma-separated list of the
    following: ``cumulative``, ``calls``, ``callers``.
    E.g. ``cumulative,callers``.

+--minprocs=NUM

+   The minimum number of OS process slots that must be available to the supervisord process before it will start successfully.

 Running :program:`supervisorctl`
 --------------------------------